wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

       # apt-get install wazuh-agent

 #.
-Edit ossec.conf with the manager IP and, optional, any desired enrollment configuration.
+Edit ossec.conf with the manager IP and, optional, any desired enrollment configuration:
-i.e.:

 .. code-block:: xml